-Now that Christmas is over, how do you feel?
-Tired, refreshed, full of food, free?
+Now that Christmas is over, are you ready to change your life and study English?
+Are you tired, refreshed, full of food, free?
 How do you feel about the new year – 2021?
 Even though we’re still living in the pandemic, are you ready to change your life?

 When people say on January 1st that they want to go to the gym more often, or they want to stop eating so many cookies, or stop smoking, or save more money, or really, really learn a language – this is called a New Year’s Resolution.

 Maybe you spent too much money on the run up to Christmas last year and now you feel your bank account is looking a little bit sick.
 Or maybe it’s made you realise you don’t have many savings in the bank, and you’d like to change that situation.
 So, how do you start?

 Firstly, make a list.
 Don’t give yourself anything really difficult to do, for instance: I’m going to save £30,000 by the end of the year – this is too much, and you won’t keep to your resolution.
 And don’t make your resolution general or vague either, such as if you only say: I’m going to save money.
 Instead, be specific, and be realistic.
 Why not say: I’m going to save £20 per week.
 Whatever I do, wherever I go this month and whoever I see, I’m NOT GOING TO spend that £20.
 If you start this week, by the end of the year you will have £1040.

 Secondly, the trick is to choose something you can really do.
 In fact, the more realistic and possible your resolution, the easier it is to achieve.